1991 (Unit 1) / 1993 (Unit 2)

 The cracks were clearly the result of thermal fatigue caused by the turbulent mixing of hot and cold flows just upstream of the elbow.
 The RHR pipework has now been redesigned and replaced at all four of EdF’s N4 units.
 RHR pump bypass lines with signs of thermal crackling were also replaced.

 Civaux-1 was ready to restart in early June, but then EDF were required to install an ultraviolet treatment system to kill disease-bearing amoebae.
-The amoebae, which can cause a rare form of encephalitis, were first seen in the summer of 1998 in cooling circuits at other French nuclear plants (Dampierre, Golfech and Chooz).
+The amoebae, which can cause a rare form of encephalitis, were first seen in mid-1998 in cooling circuits at other French nuclear plants (Dampierre, Golfech and Chooz).

 It was felt that a similar problem was likely in Civaux’s titanium condenser tubes.
 Elsewhere chlorine or peracetic acid has been used to disinfect the cooling circuits, but this could not be used for Civaux because the flow rate of the Vienne river would have been too low to disperse the toxic chemical discharge.
 The reactor finally became operational again in August 1999.